-HANNAH Ms Eileen Mavis AANS Nursing Sister.
-Palembang, Sumatra internee.
+HANNAH Ms Ellen Mavis AANS Nursing Sister.
 Married planter Joseph William Allgrove after the war.
-His first wife was lost at sea on the Giang Bee 13.2.42.
-Eileen was known as Nell Allgrove.
+His first wife, Marjorie (née Walden), was lost at sea on the Giang Bee.
+Ellen was known as Nell Allgrove in England and Mavis in Australia.
 Returned to Malaya post war.
 Retired to Dedham, Essex.

 The following is taken from the website Prisoners of War of the Japanese 1942-1945 which is maintained by Peter Winstanley.